-Spellweavers.gg project consists of two parts: an open-source version of the core game engine that strives to support multiple rulesets (spellbooks), and a web interface implemented built on top of this engine, which is currently in closed beta stage of development.
+Spellweavers.gg project consists of two parts: an open-source version of the core game engine that strives to support multiple rulesets (spellbooks), and a web interface built on top of this engine (this website), which is currently in closed beta stage of development.

 Please request access, submit your feedback and discuss this project at Spellweavers subreddit.